SeanManoukian/textbook/README.md

 ## <a name="intro">Introduction</a>

 Each project is a text book of sorts.
-They are designed to accompany the [lecture notes](https://github.com/mikegagnon/js-course).
+They are designed to accompany the [courses](https://github.com/mikegagnon/js-course).
+The idea is to give the user a better understanding of the courses.
+Each course increases in difficulty as you go along, so it is advised to do them in order.